Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/A Matter of Timing Pacing for Convention Games.md

 -   Cell phones: *Fine:* getting a text from family or convention roommates, briefly looking up something on the internet that will help the game be more awesome, checking the time, calls from work. *Unacceptable:* playing a video game, having a long conversation, continuous texting, etc.

--   One point of Luck for convention games.
+-   One point of [[Luck]] for convention games.

 -   Fan Mail: I provide a bowl with 1 chip per player.
 They can give these to each other as a reward for awesome play.
 1 chip provides a +1 on any roll.
 Once used, chips go back in the bowl.

 The context of your game is important.
 Conventions in different regions have varying expectations regarding game length.
-In my area, convention slots can run up to 12 hours!
+In my [[area]], convention slots can run up to 12 hours!
 For me, 6 hours is the sweet spot for a *Monster of the Week* game.
-However, in many areas 4-hour slots are the norm.
+However, in [[many]] areas 4-hour slots are the norm.
 Also: for online games in the evening, 4 hours has been a solid length for me.

 ![[image54.jpg]]In this article, we’ll focus on the biggest challenge: the 4-hour con or online game with 3-4 players.
 For blocks of play in the timeline, I use 5 minutes per PC as a rule of thumb to ensure I have enough time in each block for each hunter to have a significant scene.